openhab/openhab-docs/configuration/items.md

 *N.B.*  Many openHAB users find that it can be very useful to use [Persistence]({{base}}/addons/persistence.html) and [System started]({{base}}/configuration/rules-dsl.html#system-based-triggers) rules so that their systems behaves in a predictable way after an openHAB restart.

+{: #command-vs-status}
+#### Command vs. Status

+Users should bear in mind the difference between an Item used to send a command to a Thing, and an Item that reflects the status of a real-world Thing in the UI.
+This distinction may seem obvious, but it can be a little confusing when an Item appears not to reflect the correct status of a Thing.

+For example, let's say you have a Switch Item that is used to turn on a light.
+You insert this Item into a [sitemap]({{base}}/configuration/sitemaps).
+You call up the sitemap and switch on the light using the UI.
+The switch icon changes from red to green, but you notice that the light does not turn on.
+What happened?
+Perhaps the Switch physical device is faulty or perhaps the device lost communications with your network.
+In any case, the UI performed correctly - it reflected the fact that you sent a command to the Switch Item.
+What the UI did not do is convey the status of the device being switched.
+Of course, this is the correct.
+As of this point, you do not have any Item in your sitemap that would do this.
+If it is critical that you know that the light came on, you could install a sensor that monitors light level.
+You could then, through the appropriate Binding, reflect light level changes through a Thing to an Item.
+Then you add the light-level Item to your UI.
+Now when you send the Switch Item command, and you see a corresponding increase in light level in the room, you know for sure that your command has been received and acted upon, because you have a return status Item in your UI.

 {: #state-presentation}
 #### State Presentation